Tuple1337/hnmt/readme.md

 hnmt show   		->   Show timers

-hnmt alert   		->   Toggles alerts 30 sec prior to each window (default on)")
+hnmt alert   		->   Toggles alerts 30 sec prior to each window (default on)

 hnmt help			-> 	 Shows this help